stlink-org/stlink/.github/ISSUE_TEMPLATE.md

 A as-detailed description possible of the problem with debug output when available.

-Thanks you,
+Thank you,
-Stlink project maintainers
+The stlink project maintainers